e-choness/portfolio-site/README.md

 ## About

-This is a personal portfolio website for yours truly :).
+This is a personal portfolio website for yours truly.

 - Responsive to screen width.
 - Animated slide diagonal background.